-In 2018, Ken published a book by David Dunton about French Railways.
+In 2018 and 2022 Ken published two books by David Dunton about railways.
+The French railways are described in a book called Escape to France.
 This fascinating book provides a wonderful travelogue about the the great French railway network.
 You can find it on the Jazz-Fusion Books webstore.

 Ancient Lighthouses And Other Lighted Aids to Navigation